Skip to main content

 Claude is an AI assistant from Anthropic with two primary interfaces:

-• Claude Desktop: A GUI with MCP support for file access and commands as well as basic coding features
+• Claude Desktop: A GUI with MCP support for file access and commands, plus basic coding features.

 Static subdomains required